raylene/eng-handbook/management/guide-to-1-1s.md

 # How-To Guide for 1:1s

-Recurring one-on-one meetings (1:1s), are one of the ways in which people and their managers have dedicated and scheduled time set aside to discuss issues not just related to their day-to-day work.
-There's no one right way to approach 1:1s, so this guide contains some goals for them, tips and tricks, and potential ways to structure individual conversations.
-This guide is addressed to the manager, so "you" refers to the manager (and teammate to the person who "you" are the manager for).
+Recurring one-on-one meetings (1:1s), are one of the ways in which people and their managers have scheduled time set aside to discuss issues not just related to their day-to-day work.
+There's no one right way to approach 1:1s, so this guide contains some goals, tips and tricks, and potential ways to structure individual conversations.
+This is addressed to the manager, so "you" refers to the manager (and teammate to the person who "you" are the manager for).

-## tl:dr;
+## tl;dr;

-Read the rest of this doc for more info on 1:1s in general, but if you're looking for a quick-start guide, try this:
+If you're looking for a quick-start guide, try this:
 * Schedule a weekly 30 minute 1:1 for you and your teammate
 * Use some method to keep track of potential agenda items or things both of you would like to bring up each week—e.g. a shared google doc or personal notebook
 * Follow a basic structure for each 1:1:, found below: Sample 1:1 Schedule

+For a new manager<>teammate relationship here’s a way you can spend the first few weeks:
+* Week 1: Hi!
+Get to know each other
+* Week 2: Team and role context, how to think about performance
+* Week 3: Career goals, long and short-term
+* Week 4: Bi-directional feedback so far
+* Week 5+: Normal 1:1

 ## Goals & Purpose

 ### What are manager 1:1s for?
 * Building a relationship and rapport between you and your teammate
-* Having dedicated time to talk about career development and career goals
+* Having dedicated time to talk about career development and goals
 * Giving and receiving feedback
 * Addressing or raising concerns
 * Helping your teammate work on the right things, by prioritizing or helping push back when needed